Industry in South Africa

 South Africa - Industry

-FocusEconomics Consensus Forecast panelists expect manufacturing output to rise 1.0% in 2018, which is up 0.1 percentage points from last month’s estimate.
-For 2019, the panel expects manufacturing output to expand 1.3%.
+FocusEconomics Consensus Forecast panelists expect manufacturing output to expand 0.5% in 2020, which is unchanged from last month’s estimate.
+For 2021, the panel expects manufacturing output to expand 1.8%.

 South Africa - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||8.26||0.29 %||Dec 31|